choy-qi-hui/dsa3101-group2/README.md

 # This is for NUS Module DSA3101 Project Group 2
-# E-commerce Performance Analysis and Optimization
+# E-Commerce Performance Analysis and Optimization